Watershed = Flows + Tipping Points

 “Licensed professionals trained in the art and science of the design and construction of buildings and structures that primarily provide shelter.
 An architect will create the overall aesthetic and look of buildings and structures, but the design of a building involves far more than its appearance.
 Buildings also must be functional, safe, and economical and must suit the specific needs of the people who use them.
 Most importantly, they must be built with the public’s health, safety and welfare in mind.”
 (NCARB)

-As I challenge the architecture discipline to better engage watersheds and issues outside of the building envelope, in 2013, in his book Emergence in Landscape Architecture, landscape architect Rod Barnett challenged the landscape architecture discipline to better engage a theory of emergence.
-Barnett builds upon the ideas of Bruno Latour, Gilles Deleuze and Felix Guattari, positing:
+As I challenge the architecture discipline to better engage watersheds and issues outside of the building envelope, in 2013, landscape architect Rod Barnett challenged the landscape architecture discipline to better engage a theory of emergence.
+In his book Emergence in Landscape Architecture, Barnett builds upon the ideas of Bruno Latour, Gilles Deleuze and Felix Guattari, explaining:

 “Emergence theory can help us understand the world not as an object or a process to be known, observed or represented, but as a dynamic, shifting assemblage in which humans, plants, animals, rivers, clouds, trees, suburbs, subways, heritage districts and all manner of other things are embedded, shifting and unfolding along with everything else.”

 I am not arguing for [WA] to be a substitute for what the architecture or landscape architecture disciplines already accomplish so well, or a substitute for any specific design discipline for that matter.
-I am arguing for [WA] to be a flexible guide for various disciplines to better engage water-based design, by adding one’s own disciplinary strength, and in turn to multiplistically learn from other disciplines.
+Rather, I am arguing for [WA] to be a flexible road map for various disciplines to better engage water-based design, and in doing so by adding one’s own disciplinary strength, productively learn from other disciplines.